uvaai/ml1/30 week3/40 Chinese Room/content.md

 sentiment of the tweets it processes?
 Why or why not?

-3. Then, consider the case where you yourself are reading tweets and classifying the sentiment of each tweet.
-Would you argue that you have understanding of the sentiment of these tweets?
-Why or why not?
+3. Then, consider the case where you yourself are reading tweets and classifying the sentiment of each tweet as positive or negative.
+Argue whether or not you think you have understanding of the sentiment of these tweets.

-4. Next, consider the case where you are not trying to classify based on your own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment as encoded in data set from the assignment.
-So you are not trying to label what you think of as having a positive sentiment, but are trying to get as close as possible to the labels of these 1.6 million sample tweets.
-Would you argue that you have understanding of the labeled sentiment of these tweets in this case?
-Why or why not?
+4. Next, consider the case where you are not trying to classify based on your own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment from the labels of the data set used in the assignment.
+So, you are not trying to classify what you think of as having a positive sentiment, but are trying to get as close as possible to the labels of these 1.6 million sample tweets.
+Argue whether or not you think you have understanding of the labeled sentiment of tweets in this data set.

 5. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
-For this combined system, you are able to interact with and inspect any intermediate results and probabilities produced by the program when it makes a prediction for a new tweet, i.e. you can access all of the data and not just the resulting prediction.
-Argue whether or not you think this combined system would be able to produce understanding when trying to reproduce specific notion of sentiment as encoded in labeled data set from the assignment.
+For this combined system, you are able to interact with and inspect any intermediate results and probabilities produced by the program when it makes a prediction for a new tweet, i.e. you can write code to access all of the data and not only just the resulting prediction.
+Argue whether or not you think this combined system would be able to produce understanding of the labeled sentiment of tweets in this data set.

 *Note:* Some of these exampes might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these question.